kannanxyz/kannanxyz/README.md

 <details><summary> <h3> Who Am I 🕵️‍♂️ ? </h3></summary>
 **`👋 Hello, I'm THAMARAI KANNAN, a dedicated and enthusiastic learner on a mission to become a proficient MERN Full Stack Developer.
 I've embarked on an exciting journey of self-improvement and exploration in the ever-evolving world of web development.
 🌐 My passion for crafting web solutions led me to dive deep into the MERN stack, where I'm mastering the art of building dynamic and responsive web applications.
 From front-end design with React to server-side scripting with Node.js, I'm committed to understanding the intricate workings of each component.

-🚀 My goal is to leverage my growing expertise to contribute meaningfully to the tech industry.
-I'm eagerly looking forward to the opportunity to collaborate with passionate teams and turn ideas into reality through elegant code and creative problem-solving.

 All that to get the best experience for my clients or the team that i work with in our software in the end at last period i working on frameworks Flutter And Laravel to elevate my skills on both of them and tools such as Git and keep going In my journey of learning
 `**